-• A description of the process used to transfer public issue ratings onto comparable assets in the banking books:
+A description of the process used to transfer public issue ratings onto comparable assets in the banking books:

-- The Bank uses only publicly available solicited ratings that are valid and reviewed by the recognized External Credit Rating Agencies, referred as External Credit Assessment Institutions (ECAI). - Wherever available, the Bank uses Facility Rating or Bank Loan Rating for risk weighting the borrower's exposures.
+- The Bank uses only publicly available solicited ratings that are valid and reviewed by the recognized External Credit Rating Agencies, referred as External Credit Assessment Institutions (ECAI). - Bank uses Bank Loan Rating for risk weighting the borrower's exposures.
 Where Issuer Rating is available, the Bank uses such ratings unless the bank loan is specifically rated. - The Bank does not simultaneously use the rating of one ECAI for one exposure and that of another ECAI for another exposure of the same borrower, unless the respective exposures are rated by only one of the chosen ECAIs.
 Further, the Bank does not use rating assigned to a particular entity within a corporate group to risk weight other entities within the same group.